 Waterbury, Vt. – Like four generations of her family before her, Rosina Wallace is a dairy farmer.
-She has 31 cows at her small Vermont dairy which bring her just enough money to live.
+She has 31 cows at her small Vermont dairy, providing her just enough money to live.

 But because of the Jeffords power shift in the Senate, Wallace’s dairy days may soon be over.
 In February, milk prices fell to the lowest rates since the 1970s.
 The only thing keeping Wallace’s farm afloat is the Northeast dairy compact, which was created by Congress in 1996 and sets a minimum price farmers are paid for a gallon of milk.